 Consulting with the Users of Mental Health Care Services

 For the last several years, all care organisations have been required to consult with the users of their services at every level.
 But how to do this in a way that is both real, skillful, respectful and constructive ?
 How can a rushed and over-stretched manager consult with due care ?
 How competently a service “consults” with the people it serves is how competent a service is.
 The subject is complex and worthy of close attention.
 It will be covered extensively on the new site.
+In the meantime here is a brief article on the subject published a while back in “Openmind.”

-User Involvement in Staff Recruitment
+Service User Involvement in Staff Recruitment

 Morale in Care Organisations